Frequency Dependent Polarizability for 1D Periodic Systems at Coupled Cluster with Single and Double Excitations Level: Discussion and Conclusions

 The simulations presented in this study include some proof-of-concept examples that showcase the capabilities of the code, and provide physical insight on the effect of intermolecular interactions on an important optical property of molecular materials, i.e., the frequency-dependent electric dipole-electric dipole polarizability.
 These calculations also offer critical insight on the performance of periodic LR-CCSD with respect to the reciprocal space sampling.
-The calculations in section \ref{results} show that the correlation energy is less sensitive than the HF energy to the number of $k$ points: sub-mHartree accuracy in the correlation energy can be achieved already with 10 $k$ points (including edge and $\Gamma$ points of the first Brillouin zone).
-However, the polarizability requires at least double the number of $k$ points to obtain reasonable accuracy (here somewhat loosely defined as differences of the order of $10^{-2}$ a.u. in polarizability when increasing the number of $k$ points).
-More specifically, while PBC(5) CCSD correlation energy values are within $10^{-5}$ Hartrees from the cluster reference data for all systems, see Tables \ref{tab:H2-ene}, \ref{tab:LiH-5A-ene}, and \ref{tab:LiH-opt-ene}, the polarizability shows qualitatively incorrect trends compared to the molecule $\rightarrow$ chain change, see Tables \ref{tab:H2-alpha}, \ref{tab:LiH-5-alpha}, and \ref{tab:LiH-opt-alpha}.
+The calculations in section \ref{results} show that the correlation energy is less sensitive than the HF energy to the number of $k$ points for the molecular chains (\ce{H2}, \ce{H2}-y, and LiH): sub-mHartree accuracy in the correlation energy can be achieved already with 10 $k$ points (including edge and $\Gamma$ points of the first Brillouin zone).
+This is an indication that electron correlation is mostly a local effect for these systems, which is reasonable considering that these are chains made out of isolated molecular units and the basis sets used for the simulations are small and compact.
+For the conjugated polymer polyyne, the effect of electron correlation is larger than for the molecular chains, and the agreement with the cluster calculations is two orders of magnitude better for the HF energy than for the correlation energy, see Table \ref{tab:poly-ene}.
+Nonetheless, even with PBC(9) and PBC(11), the difference of the correlation energy from the reference is below 1 mHartree.
+However, the polarizability requires a larger number of $k$ points to obtain reasonable accuracy (here somewhat loosely defined as differences of the order of $10^{-2}$ a.u. in polarizability when increasing the number of $k$ points).
+More specifically, while PBC(5) CCSD correlation energy values are within $10^{-5}$ Hartrees from the cluster reference data for all chain systems, see Tables \ref{tab:H2-ene}, \ref{tab:H2-3y-ene}, \ref{tab:LiH-5A-ene}, and \ref{tab:LiH-opt-ene}, the polarizability shows qualitatively incorrect trends compared to the molecule $\rightarrow$ chain change, see Tables \ref{tab:H2-alpha}, \ref{tab:H2-3y-alpha}, \ref{tab:LiH-5-alpha}, and \ref{tab:LiH-opt-alpha}.
 PBC(11) polarizability data are qualitatively correct, but the difference from the reference data is ~2-10 times larger than that obtained with converged $k$-point calculations.
+For polyyne, we do not have a sufficient number of $k$-mesh options to draw definitive conclusions about convergence towards the thermodynamic limit, but considering the 11-9 cluster and PBC(11) calculations roughly equivalent in quality, the finite-size error should be fairly small for this system even for the tensor element along the periodic axis ($\alpha_{xx}$), see Table \ref{tab:poly-alpha}.